bizzthemes/bizznis/README.md

 Parent Business Theme for WordPress
 ----

-Developed and Owned by Željan Topić, http://bizzthemes.com/
+Developed and owned by Željan Topić, http://bizzthemes.com/

 Install
 ----